Procedure for Appointing a Conservator for an Adult

 For more information about how to present yourself at the hearing, see our page on Going to Court.

-Rule 6-501 requires that, before a person can be appointed as conservator, the person must take a test about their authority and responsibilities and file a Certificate of Completion with the court.
-The law does not require a test for a professional guardian or a parent appointed as guardian of their adult child.
+Utah Code of Judicial Administration 6-501 requires that, before a person can be appointed as conservator, the person must take a test about their authority and responsibilities and file a Certificate of Completion with the court.

 The test is not meant to screen anyone out of their role as conservator; it is meant to reinforce some of the responsibilities of the office.
 It is permitted to complete the test before appointment and file the form with the petition.